 Savory breakfasts are a totally normal (and totally delicious) staple across the world.
 The standard American breakfast, however, is sugar-filled and often sets you up for a day of munching, binging, and eating all the snacks.
 Overly-sweetened cereals, yogurts, waffles, pancakes, and pastries do not make a breakfast of champions.

-What does compose a quality and healthy breakfast is actually eating real food.
 Whole food sources of protein, carbohydrates, and fats keep you satisfied and mentally sharp until your afternoon meal.
 This means no more post-muffin brain fog and nap.

 Here’s where the savory breakfast bowl comes into play.
 Add in your macros and garnish with something zesty and fresh, such as this magical green sauce.
 Your morning bowl options are endless.